ml4a/ml4a.github.io/_chapters/game_playing.md

 https://medium.com/a-year-of-artificial-intelligence/lenny-2-autoencoders-and-word-embeddings-oh-my-576403b0113a#.q9cfvzmpi

+yan tweet: RL is the cherry on the cake

 A Game, for example, might start from a given astronomical configuration, or from the actual theme of a Bach fugue, or from a sentence out of Leibniz or the Upanishads, and from this theme, depending on the intentions and talents of the player, it could either further explore and elaborate the initial motif or else enrich its expressiveness by allusions to kindred concepts...
 It represented an elite, symbolic form of seeking for perfection, a sublime alchemy, an approach to that Mind which beyond all images and multiplicities is one within itself -- in other words, to God.
 Herman Hesse, The Glass Bead Game